chrysn/aiocoap/README.rst

   preshared, raw public keys and client certificates are not supported yet.
 * RFC7967_ (No-Response): Supported.
 * RFC8132_ (PATCH/FETCH): Types and codes known, FETCH observation supported.
-* draft-ietf-core-resource-directory_: A standalone resource directory
+* RFC9176_: A standalone resource directory
   server is provided along with a library function to register at one.
 They lack support for groups and security considerations, and are generally rather simplistic.